 The 5GM participates in number of international and national research projects funded by public bodies as well as industry.
 The topics of the projects focus on both fundamental and applied research in area of emerging techniques for mobile networks.

 The project aims the investigation of fundamental principles and the development of algorithms enabling user’s communication in mobile networks with highly flexible and self-optimizing radio access network encompassing drones carrying small base stations (denoted as flying base stations).
 We will develop algorithms for the optimal association of mobile terminals to either conventional static or flying base stations, for positioning of the flying base station with respect to users’ position and requirements, and for allocation of radio resources.

-The project supports collaboration with EURECOM in area of machine learning and estimation for optimization of mobile networks.
-From the scientific point of view, the objective is to develop algorithms and methods for radio and computing resource allocation in mobile networks with cloud-based architecture encompassing Multi-access Edge Computing and Cloud-RAN.
+The project supports collaboration with EURECOM and its partners in area of machine learning and estimation for optimization of mobile networks.
+From the scientific point of view, the objective is to develop algorithms and methods for radio resource allocation and computing resource allocation in mobile networks with cloud-based architecture encompassing Multi-access Edge Computing and Cloud-RAN.

 The main aim of the project is to merge concepts of device-to-device (D2D) communication and visible light communication (VLC).
 The merging of D2D communication and VLC enables considerable increase in capacity of future mobile networks since VLC is capable of providing superior data rates, in comparison to conventional radio frequency communications.
 Furthermore, the proposed concept allows to save overloaded radio frequency spectrum.
 As the idea of combination of D2D and VLC is new and has not been tackled by researchers yet, we will have to address several key fundamental challenges to fully exploit synergy effects gained by the combination of D2D and VLC.